yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

     I would love to have a habit tracker that supports could-native backups, encrypted end-to-end and encrypted at-rest.

+    TinyDevCRM should enforce a property-based guarantee that no data loss or data integrity issues can be forced by any client.

 -   **Lack of third-party developer extensibility**: Productive.app is a closed environment with no available developer API.
 This means that additional analytics and view representations around habits cannot be tracked beyond what the app developers have provided.
 It also means that no extensions ecosystem is possible.

+    TinyDevCRM should make it easy for clients to support various protocols.
+For example, in addition to the traditional request / response client / server relationship (via HTTP / REST), it may also need to support pub / sub or another protocol for event generation.

 -   **Opaque underlying data representation**: I have no idea how my data is saved.
 I would not be surprised if a NoSQL backing, and the lack of highly structured migrations causes the application upgrade process to result in the data loss I've been experiencing.

+    TinyDevCRM should absolutely expose the relevant data to the user's owner.
+    I'm concerned about what this may mean from a maintainer's perspective (if I have `sudoers` access on the box, how can others trust me), but having data encrypted at rest and decrypted with a client-side decryption key may work.

 -   **UI/UX changes**: I don't remember which founder said this (maybe from Basecamp, or Fog Creek, or MicroConf), but they said the only way in order